 The Wyandotte is a large, heavy bird.
 The roosters will weigh around 8-9lb, while the hens will weigh in around 6-7lb.

-Wyandotte bantams weigh around 36oz and 40oz for female and male respectively.
+Wyandotte bantams weigh around 36oz and 40oz for females and males respectively.

 Wyandottes have yellow skin as preferred by the American market.